mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/related-documentation/release-notes/index.md

 enterprise: true
 ---

-The Edge-LB release notes summarize release-specific changes to fix issues or update Edge-LB features for DC/OS&trade; Enterprise clusters.
+These Edge-LB Release Notes summarize release-specific changes that fix issues or update Edge-LB features for DC/OS&trade; Enterprise clusters.

 If you have DC/OS deployed in a production environment, see [Known issues and limitations](/mesosphere/dcos/services/edge-lb/1.5/related-documentation/known-limitations) to see if any potential operational changes for specific scenarios apply to your environment.